SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 The *path* consists of
 property names, subscripts, optional chaining, and forced unwrapping.

-..
-XXX The simplest version has just a property name as the path.
+Each of these key path components can be repeated as many times as needed, in any order.

 At compile time, the key-path expression is replaced by a `KeyPath <//apple_ref/swift/cl/s:s7KeyPathC>`_ value.

-..
-XXX --topic break--

-To access a value using a key path, you passing the key path to the ``subscript(keyPath:)`` subscript, which is available on all Swift types.
+To access a value using a key path, pass the key path to the ``subscript(keyPath:)`` subscript, which is available on all Swift types.
 For example: